 - 1. Standards to ensure that the investment of public dollars is aligned with the goal of economic opportunity. - 2.
 Focusing public dollars on critical needs and improved alignment between housing and transportation investments. - 3.
 Developing partnerships and programs to facilitate connected communities.

 Based on these Principles, STA will review its adopted plans and policies and consider adopting revisions that reflect these Principles.
-STA is currently reviewing their mission statement with repect to their commitment to equity.

 A

 Appendices

 Existing Federal Land Use And Transportation Policies And Legislation